 There’s a Reset Button Underneath

-The Garbage Disposal Cannot Prevent All Drain Clogs
+Garbage Disposal CanNot Prevent All Drain Clogs.

-Certain items go through the garbage disposal just fine, without jamming up the motors, but that doesn’t mean they belong in the drains.
-For example, rice and pasta seem perfectly harmless to put in the sink, and indeed, the disposal should grind them into bits effortlessly.
+Certain items go through the garbage disposal just fine without jamming up the motors, but that doesn’t mean they belong in the drains.
+For example, rice and pasta seem perfectly harmless to put in the sink, and the disposal should grind them into bits effortlessly.
 However, these are examples of expandable foods, which can expand in the drains and block movement.

 Call a qualified plumber in North Dallas, TX.
 Contact Frymire Home Services: A Higher Degree of Comfort.